Camera

 A tuple containing, in order:

-A bool indicating if the worldPoint is within the bounds of the viewport.
+• A boolean indicating if the worldPoint is within the bounds of the screen.

 ZoomToExtents